 Other types include ceramic braces that have a similar structure to the traditional braces, but are more teeth colored to reduce the visibility effect.

-Another type of braces is lingual braces.
+Another type of braces is lingual braces near me.
 They are also known as inside braces, because of their highly reduced visibility.
 This method also employs brackets, wires, and elastic bands to fix the misalignment, but they are placed behind the teeth.
 Generally, these braces are custom-made by the orthodontist in Miami, FL after an accurate impression of your teeth is taken or a digital scan of your mouth is taken; this ensures that the braces fit well along your teeth.
 Finally, the braces have to be tightened and adjusted to gradually realign your teeth into the correct position.

 Once the treatment period with the braces is complete, you will most likely be asked to wear retainers for a period of time.
 These ensure that your teeth will be set in their new position instead of shifting to their previous positions.
 The orthodontist will advise you on if you need to wear them every day for 24 hours or if you can wear them only at night.
 Whatever the case, it is important to follow your orthodontist’s instructions.
 Ask your orthodontist for more options if necessary.